The EARS-CrIS service collects data from the CrIS instrument onboard the JPSS spacecrafts, operated by NASA and NOAA.

 Archived in EUMETSAT

-For more information on EARS-ATMS see TD 14 - EUMETSAT Advanced Retransmission Service Technical Description (PDF,2 MB)
+For more information on EARS-CrIS see TD 14 - EUMETSAT Advanced Retransmission Service Technical Description (PDF,2 MB)

 Full details on products can be found in the Product Navigator: